danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 | 6 | 446000 | 89600 |
 | 7 | 267000 | 51500 |

-This does look like a significant portion of the codebase, and may serve as an argument to introduce the Enforced Named Arguments Form.
+This does look like a significant portion of the codebase and may serve as an argument for introducing the Enforced Named Arguments Form.

 #### Non-trivial or confusing order of arguments

-If, for some reason, a function has unexpected order of arguments, that can lead to confusion and further bugs, especially if some of those parameters have the same type, it might be useful to mark those arguments or the whole function as requiring named argument form.
+If, for some reason, a function has an unexpected order of arguments, that can lead to confusion and further bugs, especially if some of those parameters have the same type, it might be helpful to mark those arguments or the whole function as requiring a named argument form.

 #### Accidental trailing lambda

-Sometimes one have a function which for some reason has a functional type as its last parameter, but it is not actually supposed to be used as trailing lambda.
+Sometimes, one has a function that, for some reason, has a functional type as its last parameter, which is not actually supposed to be used as trailing lambda.

 One possible example of such can be functions that operate on two or more equally important functions, which all are just parameters, without the specific meaning of a callback, something to be executed directly or anything else, such as the following: